 At the same time, we’d expect to see a typical statistical distribution, with the most affected individuals being relatively few in number and the less affected ones being more numerous and we should expect the phenomenon, at its very least affective level, to be almost indistinguishable, when compared with individuals with absolutely no symptoms.

-So we should see a slope which, if conventional theory holds up, should resemble one half of a bell-curve, with very few at the ‘severely affected’ end of the scale and a great many at the ‘least severely affected’ end.
+So we should see a distribution with few at the ‘severely affected’ end of the scale and more at the ‘least severely affected’ end.
 This, again, seems to be consistent with what we see.
 Here in the Philippines, where there are many HSTS, we see a few who are so feminine as to be unrecognisable as their birth sex, particularly in males, even if they take negligible doses of hormones.
 They are so feminine in every way that it is actually hard to believe that they are not female.

 On the other hand, we see significant numbers who, although they pass as women, are somewhat less strongly affected.
 They might retain some masculine features or characteristics.
 They might, at the least affected level, be relatively easy to identify — although it is truly amazing what can be done with a combination of hormones, make-up, dress-sense and cosmetic surgery.
 This redresses the imbalance greatly.